Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Preliminaries

+The microscopic Hamiltonian of the system is given by the Lieb-Liniger model \cite{lieb1963exact}.
+At low-energies, it is well described by the Tomonaga-Luttinger liquid (TLL) Hamiltonian with quantum pressure correction (see \ref{appdxA})

+Here, we have assumed explicit forms of the speed of sound and the Luttinger parameter valid in the quasicondensate regime.
+The last term is the quantum pressure correction included to take into account deviation from the low-energy linear dispersion.

 We are interested in the entanglement between the two TLLs.
-A common way to introduce correlation between them is to add a tunnel-coupling of the form $-\hbar J(\hat{\psi}^{A\dagger}\hat{\psi}^B+\text{h.c.})$ to the Hamiltonian, \tm{with $J$ being the tunneling strength.
-This interaction} is experimentally realized by adjusting the height of the double-well barrier.
+A common way to introduce correlation between them is to add a tunnel-coupling of the form $-\hbar J(\hat{\psi}^{A\dagger}\hat{\psi}^B+\text{h.c.})$ to the Hamiltonian with $J$ being the tunneling strength.
 Such tunneling induces a non-linear interaction of the form